Clearance Barn Doors

 Maximize your curb appeal and ROI

 When planning a renovation or building a new home, it’s helpful to consider the return on investment (ROI).
-The ROI refers to the home value that is added compared to the cost of each improvement.
-Completing projects with a high ROI will help you get back as much investment as possible when you sell.
+The ROI measures the amount by which the home’s value increases compared to the improvement cost.
+Completing projects with a high ROI can help you get as much back on your investment as possible when you sell your property.
 According to Remodeling Magazine, investing in a new entry door has an average ROI of 74.9%.
 Each year, the Magazine reports the ROI of common remodeling projects.
 Front doors have topped the list for many years.

-As an important focal point for visitors, neighbors and potential homebuyers, your front door is a crucial part of your home’s curb appeal and perceived value.
+The exterior door is an important focal point for visitors, neighbors, and potential homebuyers.
+Or that reason, your front door is crucial to your home’s curb appeal and perceived value.
 In addition to ROI and curb appeal, investing in a quality entry door will provide protection and energy efficiency.
-A new front door is one of the most affordable and important investments to make in your home since it will provide value to your family for years to come.
+A new front door is one of the most affordable and important investments you can make.
+Even if you’re not selling your home, it will provide value to your family for years to come.

 Invest in your home security

-Since the front door is one of the most common entry points for intruders, it’s important to keep it secure.
-In many homes, the front door is a weak spot.
-If this exterior door is overlooked and not maintained throughout the years, your front door will likely experience wear and tear.
-Warping is a common defect that can cause the deadbolt to fit incorrectly.
-Without the full protection of a deadbolt, your door can easily be forced open without much effort.
+Security firm ADT reports that the front door is the most common entry point for intruders.
+That’s why it’s so important to keep it secure.
+But if you overlook or fail to maintain this exterior door, years of wear and tear may weaken its integrity.
+For instance, warping is a common defect that can cause the deadbolt to fit incorrectly.
+Without the full protection of a deadbolt, a burglar could force open the front door with surprisingly little effort.

 Many homeowners inherited their front door when they purchased their home, and it may or may not reflect their personal style.
 As time goes by, a homeowner may take the door for granted instead of evaluating it regularly for maintenance or repairs.